coder745/josh_website/classes.md

         <article>
             <a name='ceh'></a>
             <h3>CEH - Ethical Hacking and Countermeasures</h3>
             <p>In preparation for the CEH certification, I took this class to teach me the fundamentals of ethical hacking.
-The training was offered by Dynetics in Huntsville, AL, but I do not have a direct link to a description of the training.
-However, I have included a link to Dynetics below along with more information about the CEH certification.</p>
+The training was offered by Dynetics in Huntsville, AL. I do not have a direct link to a description of the training; however, I have included a link to Dynetics below along with more information about the CEH certification.</p>
             <a href='http://www.dynetics.com/services/space/training'>Dynetics</a><br />
             <a href='https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/'>About CEH</a>
         </article>